Zealous Defense For Assault And Battery

 Aggravated assault is a severity level 7 — a person felony with severe consequences to your freedom and reputation.

-I work with individuals throughout the Kansas City Metro area in assault and battery cases.
+I have offered aggressive defense in numerous assault and battery cases.
+I also defend offenses on police officers, because I was a police officer.
 Please call 913-826-6229 or contact my office to schedule your free initial consultation.